iklone/Web-Rake/README.md

 # Refinitiv Web Rake
 ### G52GRP - Group 31

-Web Rake is a program to allow users to specify recurring data scrapes from the internet.
+FinRake is a software that allows users to specify recurring data scrapes from the internet.
 These scrapes will be automatic, variable and easy to modify.
-Primarily built to service Refinitiv data analysts working in the financial field.
+Primarily built to serve Refinitiv data analysts working in the financial field.

-- James Thackway (Leader)
-- Olasubomi Awolesi (Administrator)
-- Hashim Hussain (Repository Manager)
-- Rikesh Zaveri
-- Ang "Andy" Ding
-- Peichen "Payne" Yu

-Sponsor: James Millen (Refinitiv)

-Supervisor: Brian Logan
+### Installation

+### Information
 **Trello** (Kanban Board and evidence of task allocation): https://trello.com/g52grp10 https://trello.com/invite/b/Y7sU5hU1/2dee15d4f9db714a19ef0140916c7592/web-rake